AndreiB137/ANTIC/README.md

     alt="Neural field compressor versus classical compressors" width="600"/>
 </p>

 <p align="center">Table 1.
 Neural field compressor compared against a list of well established classical compressors.
 CR stands for compression ratio and second column is the compression time.
-All compressors have been tested on CPU, although most of them have GPU support. </p>
+All classical compressors have been tested on CPU, although most of them have GPU support. </p>

 ---